PatrickJWalsh/Customer-Churn/README.md

 ![image](https://user-images.githubusercontent.com/71853253/95404365-cecb6780-08e2-11eb-8d52-33fa2cea15af.png)

 An AUC of .84 is high, and indicates that the model is generally a strong classifier.
-The curve also displays the true poisitive rate and false positive rate, and the colored scales indicate these rates by classification threshold.
+The curve also displays the true positive rate and false positive rate, and the colored scales indicate these rates by classification threshold.
 Choosing an appropriate classification threshold will largely depend on the costs associated with classification (tp, fp, tn, fn), which will vary by situation (company/industry/problem).
 I will select a threshold of .17, as that seems to be near the point of the onset of diminishing returns (where an increase in true positive rate is accompanied by drastically more false positives).

 ### Tuned Model
 After changing the classification threshold to .17 (refer to ROC plot), the following results correspond to the predictions.